The Doombolt Chase: Filming locations

 Exterior scenes for the villains' base on Cragfest Island were shot at Brean Down Fort, Somerset, a National Trust property.

 Adaptations

 The series was broadcast in 1979 under the title "Geheimprojekt Doombolt" in Germany by the ARD.

 Reception

-The series has become a nearly-forgotten feature in television history, although it was commented on in several recent reviews as being more enjoyable than other, more supernaturally themed HTV productions, such as Children of the Stones and King of the Castle.
+The series has become a nearly-forgotten feature in television history, although it was commented on in several recent reviews as being more enjoyable than other, supernaturally themed HTV productions, such as Children of the Stones and King of the Castle.

 DVD releases

 In December 2009, the series was released on DVD in the United Kingdom.